alfredsoriano/post-apocalypse-hotels/README.md

 folium    #used for visualization on maps
 ```

 For the majority of pre-processing, I use **KNIME** as my preferred data mining software.
+Furthermore, I used a KNIME community node called "Geo-Coordinate Row Filter".
+This is the link to download it: https://hub.knime.com/knime/extensions/org.knime.features.ext.osm/latest/org.knime.ext.osm.node.rowfilter.GeoRowFilterNodeFactory

 ## Dataset
 The original dataset is from Kaggle, from user @raj713335 with the dataset name "Hotels Dataset".